 How To Fit A Dog Harness

-A harness is far less likely to hurt our dogs as opposed to a dog collar, but it’s all in the fitting.
-When fitting a harness, it’s important to to ensure that when there is tension on the lead, the strap over your dog’s chest does not impinge on their windpipe or gullet.
+A harness is far less likely to hurt our dogs as opposed to a dog collar, but it’s all in the design and fitting.
+When fitting a harness, it’s important to to ensure that when there is tension on the lead, the material over your dog’s chest does not impinge on their windpipe or gullet.

 You also need to make sure that the harness is not impinging your dog’s shoulders.
 It can cause issues if the straps of a harness do not allow for the shoulder blade to ‘float’ over the body as it should.